Berlin: The Downfall 1945: Publication notes

-The book was published in the United States under the title of The Fall of Berlin 1945, and has been translated into 24 languages.
+The book was published in the United States under the title The Fall of Berlin 1945, and has been translated into 24 languages.
 The British paperback version was published by Penguin Books in 2003.

 Reception

-Scottish newspaper The Herald, after summarizing the novel's warm critical reception in other publications, called it "a gripping narrative which brings vividly to life the confusion, cruelty, courage and madness of the time, illustrated by eye-witness accounts and vignettes from diaries".
+The Herald, after summarising the book's warm critical reception in other publications, called it "a gripping narrative which brings vividly to life the confusion, cruelty, courage and madness of the time, illustrated by eye-witness accounts and vignettes from diaries".